Skip to content

 “There’s nothing to explain its height.
 There are no other mountains surrounding it to suggest a smashing up of the earth.
 It simply stands there by itself, dominating the landscape.”

+This page reflects experiences from Chapter 14 in 4000s by 40.
+No other mountain changed me like Mount Kilimanjaro, and it was there that my respect for the mountains grew tenfold.
 I always loved being out in nature, but I developed a deep love of climbing in the most arduous of circumstances, on one of the world’s largest peaks.
 It was such a gift to get to climb Kilimanjaro and the feeling of resilience I gained when I reached the summit sustained me for years.
 Looking out from the top of Africa, I felt like I could do anything, and the enormity of the future suddenly felt manageable.
+To learn more about Kilimanjaro and the future climbs it inspired, you can read more [here].
+And to go along with the photos below, I’ve added a quick retelling of events, along with quotes, to give a small sense of what you’ll find in the book.
+Enjoy!

 But First, a Safari in the Serengeti and Ngorongoro Crater